Coronavirus FAQ: How do I avoid catching COVID while flying in 2023?

 You'll definitely want to bring your own masks.
 Any masks available for folks at airports or on board are likely to be paper masks; the CDC recommends "high quality masks or respirators" during travel."
 Respirators are masks labeled as N95s or KN95s, which provide a tighter fit and better filtration.
 Respirators are sold online and in stores like pharmacies.
 Freebies are handed out at some community health centers and public libraries.

 And remember distancing?
-It's still a good idea during boarding and deplaning, "especially now with the highly contagious BXX COVID variant," says Leonard Marcus, co-director of the Preparedness Initiative at Harvard University.
+It's still a good idea during boarding and deplaning, "especially now with the highly contagious XBB COVID variant," says Leonard Marcus, co-director of the Preparedness Initiative at Harvard University.

 Don't forget your hands